 It is one thing to establish that the commonwealth is one person, and another to argue, as I do, that it is a person by fiction.
-According to Hobbes, representation by fiction is the only form of representation available to people, things or abstractions who ‘cannot be Authors, nor therefore give Authority to their Actors’ (Malcolm 2012, 246).
-Some people, things or abstractions are in no position to authorise a representative because they cannot be held responsible for their actions and the consequences of those actions, including the act of authorising.
-The possibility of their representation arises, nonetheless, from the existence of a third-party entitled to authorise a representative on their behalf.
-This will normally be a third-party with a right of ownership or governorship over the people or thing in question, or indeed the state itself can act as the third-party by directly appointing a representative (Malcolm 2012, 246).
+According to Hobbes, representation by fiction is the only form of representation available to people, things or abstractions who ‘cannot be Authors, nor therefore give Authority to their Actors’ (Malcolm 2012, 246; 1651, 81-82).
+Some people, things or abstractions are in no position to authorize a representative because they cannot be held responsible for their actions and the consequences of those actions, including the act of authorizing.
+The possibility of their representation arises, nonetheless, from the existence of a third-party entitled to authorize a representative on their behalf.
+This will normally be a third-party with a right of ownership or governorship over the people or thing in question, or indeed the state itself can act as the third-party by directly appointing a representative (Malcolm 2012, 246; 1651, 81-82).
 The fiction here is that the actions of the selected representative are those of the represented, even though, in reality, the represented cannot normatively stand in an authorial relationship to them.
 Expressed in a different way, in the case of representation by fiction, unlike that of true representation, the very act of representation is constitutive of the represented thing’s, abstraction’s, or collective’s persona, which the representative is thus actively involved in bringing into being.
-The mediation of a third, authorising party extends dramatically the range of things capable of being represented and thus of acting in the manner of a person by having an authorised representative’s actions attributed to them not truly, but by fiction (as they cannot truly author or own them).
+The mediation of a third, authorizing party extends dramatically the range of things capable of being represented and thus of acting in the manner of a person by having an authorized representative’s actions attributed to them not truly, but by fiction (as they cannot truly author or own them).
 Hobbes’s list of candidates for representation by fiction includes: things inanimate, ‘as a Church, an Hospital, a Bridge’; people who have no or limited use of reason, ‘Children, Fooles, and Mad-men’; purely fictional entities, ‘[a]n Idol, or meer Figment of the brain’; and finally, the ‘true God’.
 This list immediately precedes – and builds up to – Hobbes’s account of the state as one person.